sumitsk/marl_transfer/README.md

 `python automate.py --env-name simple_spread --entity-mp --save-dir 0`

+## Results
+The models trained via curriculum learning on the three environments can be found in `models` subdirectory.

+The corresponding results obtained from the trained policies are located in `videos` subdirectory.

+You can also continue training on a saved model.
+For example, for training a team of 5 agents in `simple_spread` task from a policy trained with 3 agents, execute:

+`python main.py --env-name simple_spread --entity-mp --continue-training --load-dir models/ss/na3_uc.pt --num-agents 5`

 ## Contact
 For any queries, feel free to raise an issue or contact the authors at sumit.sks4@gmail.com or agarwalaks30@gmail.com.